 Keeping Your Dog Entertained

 Once you’ve picked out a pooch and gotten the okay to move them in, it’s time to consider your pet’s quality of life when living in a confined apartment space.
 Most apartments will be smaller than your typical home with less immediate outdoors access.
 This can quickly lead to a buildup of excess energy and bored pets.

 If you want to keep your dog happy and engaged, and away from your shoe collection or fancy leather sofa, enrichment activities will be vital to apartment living.
 Plenty of bones, chew toys, and interactive treat dispensers are available on the market to keep your pet engaged and out of mischief when living in an apartment.

 Also essential are after-work activities like agility training or long walks in the park.
 Do not get a dog unless you are willing to take on the responsibility of meeting their exercise needs.

 Have You Considered a Dog Walker?

-Speaking about that much-needed exercise, for dogs who enjoy activity, walks are the perfect way to burn off energy and keep both them and yourself fit and healthy.
+Speaking about that much-needed exercise, some of the benefits of walks include burning off energy and keeping both of you fit and healthy.
 While morning and evening walks may work into your career schedule, many dogs need more frequent trips for stimulation and engagement.